sgorsse/sgorsse.github.io/_pages/about.md

 ## Recent Papers & Projects

 ### AI & Materials Sustainability
+**This line of work is developed in close collaboration with Prof. Matthew R. Barnett (Deakin University, Australia) and focuses on integrating economic, environmental and societal criteria into AI-guided high-entropy alloy design.**

-**As part of my work at the interface of AI, alloy design and sustainability, I develop quantitative indicators, open datasets and decision frameworks to integrate economic, environmental and societal criteria into high-entropy alloy design.
-The publications below provide a foundation for sustainability-aware, data-driven and AI-guided exploration of HEA composition space.**
+As part of my work at the interface of AI, alloy design and sustainability, I develop quantitative indicators, open datasets and decision frameworks to integrate economic, environmental and societal criteria into high-entropy alloy design.
+The publications below provide a foundation for sustainability-aware, data-driven and AI-guided exploration of HEA composition space.

 - S. Gorsse, T. Langlois, and M. R. Barnett,
   *Considering sustainability when searching for new high entropy alloys*,